JHU-PL-Lab/www-fpse/assignments/project.md

   4. Replace a file-based persistence model with a database; see the list of libraries below for Postgres and MySql bindings for OCaml.
   5. Rather than using your own ad-hoc format for data in the file or database, make your own JSON representation and use `yojson` to convert back and forth.
     - You should do this from the beginning in fact, it will be easier and more robust.
+  6. Add more options to the underlying application.
+Think about ways to make the application more generic, which also can give you some practice at abstractions in OCaml.
+For example for Minesweeper consider adding e.g. anti-mines (subtracting one instead of adding one), lighthouses (expose mines in an area around it), etc.

 #### 2. Web client
 If  you want to suck down some data from a public RESTful API, `Cohttp` is a good library to use.

 Here are some concrete project ideas involving web client:
-* Write a command line app which would access, process, and present data from an existing RESTFul API collator/processor
+* A command line app which would access, process, and present data from an existing RESTFul API collator/processor
    - see e.g. [Public APIs](https://github.com/public-apis/public-apis) for a large list of APIs available
    - Some free APIs there include data for shopping, weather, recipes, COVID, etc etc
    - One concrete idea could be to grab both historical weather and COVID data for a location using two different RESTful APIs and compute the correlation between temperature and new COVID cases five days later
    - etc etc etc.
-* You could write a web crawler app
+* A web crawler app
     - starting from a URL grab it and all contained URL (up to some breadth and depth limit)
     - Then, compute some aspects on the pages, e.g. count how many lines of code, etc